Hail the Sun: 2018: Mental Knife

-On January 2, 2018, Hail the Sun published a statement confirming that they were recording their upcoming fourth studio album with producer Beau Burchell of American post-hardcore band Saosin.
-The band released two new songs from the album on June 20, 2018, with the entirety of 'Mental Knife' later releasing on September 28, 2018.
+On January 2, 2018, Hail the Sun confirmed they were recording their fourth studio album with producer Beau Burchell of American post-hardcore band Saosin.
+The band released two new songs from the album on June 20, 2018, with the entirety of Mental Knife released on September 28, 2018.

-2019-2021: New Age Filth
+2019–21: New Age Filth

-On September 4, 2019, Hail the Sun posted a post announcing their new single and video on their Facebook page.
-The band later announced re-entering the studio to record their next studio album New Age Filth.
-On April 16th, 2021, their fifth studio album was released.
+On September 4, 2019, Hail the Sun announced their new single and video on their Facebook page.
+The band later announced re-entering the studio to record their next studio album, New Age Filth.
+On April 16, 2021, their fifth studio album was released.

-2023-Present: HTS6
+2023–24: Divine Inner Tension

-On January 5th, 2023, Hail the Sun released a new song and music video "Mind Rider".
+On January 5, 2023, Hail the Sun released a new song and music video, "Mind Rider".
+They later released their sixth studio album, Divine Inner Tension, on August 11, 2023.
+This was the first release by the band where the drums were not tracked in studio by Melero.

+On March 1, 2024, they released a new song, "Secondary Worship".

+2025–present: cut. turn. fade. back.

+On June 23, 2025, Hail the Sun released a new song, "The Drooling Class".
+Then, on August 14, 2025, they released "War Crimes", ahead of the release of their seventh album, "cut. turn. fade. back.", released on October 24, 2025.

 Music and influence

 Donovan Melero's vocal style has been often compared to that of recording artist Anthony Green of Circa Survive and Saosin's vocal style.
-Hail the Sun has been labelled as a post-hardcore band using elements of screamo, progressive rock, and math rock in its music.
+Hail the Sun has been labelled as a post-hardcore band using elements of progressive rock, math rock, screamo, and emo in its music.

+Side projects

+Along with fronting Hail The Sun, Donovan Melero also creates music as a solo artist, releasing his debut album "Chelsea Park After Dark" in 2022.

+He is also a member of the bands Sianvar and Nova Charisma.

+Donovan is also currently a booking agent for Sound Talent Group, and in 2020 he founded his own record label, magazine and festival under the brand Kill Iconic.

+The bands guitarist, Shane Gann, is also a member of the bands Murals and Sufferrer, in which he doubles as both a guitarist and a vocalist.